What Was Lyle Waggoner of ‘The Carol Burnett Show’s Net Worth?

-Actor Lyle Waggoner, the handsome and dashing foil on The Carol Burnett Show and Steve Trevor on TV’s Wonder Woman has died at age 84 of cancer.
+Actor Lyle Waggoner, the handsome and dashing foil on The Carol Burnett Show and Steve Trevor on TV’s Wonder Woman died in 2020 at age 84 of cancer.

 Here is his net worth at the time of his death, and more on his wife.

 Tributes from his two leading ladies from classic television